rematch/rematch/README.md

 1. Setup Rematch `init` with Redux [step 1](https://codesandbox.io/s/yw2wy1q929)
 2. Mix reducers & models [step 2](https://codesandbox.io/s/9yk6rjok1r)
 3. Shift to models [step 3](https://codesandbox.io/s/mym2x8m7v9)

+## Migration from 0.x to 1.x

+For an earlier version, see [v0.x docs](https://github.com/rematch/rematch/tree/v0).
+Currently only displaying v1.x documentation.

+Breaking changes with v1.0.0.
+Global imports of `dispatch` and `getState` have been removed.
+Instead, you can export and import your store, capturing `store.dispatch`, `store.getState`.
+See the [Changelog](./CHANGELOG.md) for details.

 ## API